dwmorrigan/CS210/README.md

 # CS210
 Project work, usually in C++, for SNHU's CS210.

-Project One: I don't seem to have retained this code.
-Need to find and save it.
+Project One: Chada Tech demo Dual Clock - shows the time in AM/PM and in 24hr simultaneously.

 Project Two: Make an investment calculator.